Brand Licensing Agreement: Everything You Need to Know

 Step two is going through the research process.
 When you plan to pursue brand licensing aggressively in order to grow your brand, you'll need a clear strategy in place.
 Your strategy should outline the individual or company that is ideal to become your licensee.
 The research and planning phase can help you make faster decisions about who to approach for potential licensing deals.

 If you need help with a brand licensing agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.